bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-10.md

 # What To Hand In
 Please hand in:
-* zip-folder with your code
+* zip-folder with your code.
-* lab report as pdf (max.
-5 pages)

-The lab report should have:
-* Answers to all pre-lab questions
-* Answers to the questions from the assigment (A1, A5)
-* Complete transparency on who did what
-* The strategy you chose for working in a team & how it worked out *(OR if you worked alone: ) a reflection on your own working strategy*
-* Details on which challenges you encountered, how you tried to solve them & their solution *(OR if you did not encounter any challenges: ) a reflection on the exercises themselves*
-* A summary of what you did & learned in the lab
-* A description of how you tested your code solutions
+* Your lab report as a pdf.
+For more Information on the report see [the Labs and Exercises page](../).

 Lab assignments are due the day before your next lab at 10pm.
 That will be after the winter holidays in about three weeks!